Chrimle/openapi-to-java-records-mustache-templates/README.md

 > While it is _possible_ to download the Mustache templates directly
 > from [GitHub](https://github.com/Chrimle/openapi-to-java-records-mustache-templates/tree/main/target/classes/templates),
 > this approach is **not recommended**.
 Templates obtained this way are not guaranteed to be versioned correctly and
-> is considered **exempt** from the [Semantic Versioning](https://github.com/Chrimle/openapi-to-java-records-mustache-templates/wiki/Semantic-Versioning) considerations.
+> is explicitly **exempt** from the [Semantic Versioning](https://github.com/Chrimle/openapi-to-java-records-mustache-templates/wiki/Semantic-Versioning) considerations.

 ## Use the `.mustache` templates when generating
 Place the file(s) in desired directory.
 Then, in the Maven build configuration, set the property `<templateDirectory>` to the directory path.
 Example: